drangara/MFIX-Exa/docs/source_docs/qb/hcs.rst

    soluiton of the GTSH model.

-Three replicate systems are simulated with MFiX-Exa 19.08, differing only in initial particle locations and pecular velocities.
+Three replicate systems are simulated with MFIX-Exa 19.08, differing only in initial particle locations and pecular velocities.
 The particle kinetic energy is averaged in the simulations (red) and  compared to the analytical granular temperature (black) of the HCS as a function of time in the figure